-The financial technology sector is hot, the summer heat is on, so let’s look at Europe’s hottest fintech startups in 2015.
-In order to present you the “next wave” of Europe’s fintech disruptors, we scanned the market for the most promising startups out there that are not older than 3-4 years.
-And here is our list of Europe’s hottest fintech startups in 2015:
+The financial technology sector is hot right now (and the summer heat is also on), so let’s take a look at Europe’s hottest fintech startups in 2015.
+In order to present you the ‘next wave’ of Europe’s fintech disruptors, we scanned the market for the most promising startups out there that are no older than 3-4 years.

-Monese: A branchless and digital banking service that offers instant account opening via their mobile app, regardless of the customer’s missing utility bill.
+Monese: This branchless and digital banking service offers instant account opening via their mobile app, regardless of the customer’s missing utility bill.
 Helping expats, the company offers easy account opening, cheap payments and a debit card.
 Monese’s modern technology based on secure cloud technologies removes many of the barriers that traditional banking systems impose.
-Founded in 2013 and headquartered in London, Monese raised about $1.8 million in venture capital so far.
+Founded in 2013 and headquartered in London, Monese has raised about $1.8 million in venture capital so far.